gnoff/vendor-strategy/README.md

-# file-tarball-install-differences
+# Vendor Strategies
-fixture for demonstrating different semantics when installing `file:....tgz` dependencies with various package managers
+fixture for testing different strategies for vendoring packages in a way transparent to the consumer.